Last Updated on March 21, 2021 by Shaun Snapp

 But they aren’t apparently making any promises.
 And once they are hacked, informing you does not really change the fact that now another entity has your data.
-Grammarly could alleviate this concern by either not keeping data or keeping data for a short period of time and deleting.
+Grammarly could alleviate this concern by either not keeping data or keeping data for a short period of time and deleting it.
 But instead, Grammarly appears to keep the data in perpetuity.
 This is really completely unethical, and Grammarly’s reasoning for doing it amounts to nothing more than lies.

-It is curious how so many companies need to keep your data only to “improve their service” and to “better serve their customers.”
-No no, it has absolutely nothing to do with mining that data for a secondary business model, which in many cases turns out to be the real business model.
+It is curious how so many companies need to keep your data only to “improve their service” and “better serve their customers.”
+No, no, it has absolutely nothing to do with mining that data for a secondary business model, which in many cases turns out to be the real business model.

 Grammarly much prefers to expose their subscribers to the threat of having the information leak so they can make more money.